pbrianmackey/WorldOfWarcraftAddOn/README.md

 To run this simple "Hello World" example copy the 3 files in the beginner folder on Git to /Applications/WorldOfWarcraft/Interface/AddOns/WorldOfWarcraftAddOn (case sensitive).
 Then launch WoW.
 The AddOn simply displays the words "Hello World!" in the chat window.
 Thats it!

+####Rake

+Once you feel comfortable, go ahead and clone this repository.
+At the terminal the command:

+* "rake buildb" deploys the beginner files to your local WoW directory (Mac only).
+* "rake buildi" deploys the intermediate files to your local WoW directory (Mac only).

+##About

 This program is based off a wowwiki tutorial.
 For a in depth tutorial of how this program works go to wowwiki: http://www.wowwiki.com/AddOn_programming_tutorial

 The 3 file extensions (lua, toc and xml) tell you what type of file it is.